-John Mueller confirms that Google is removing PageRank scores from the public eye completely.
-Google Toolbar and non-Chrome browsers may still show the scores for the next few weeks, but enjoy it while it lasts.
+John Mueller confirms that Google completely removes PageRank scores from the public eye.
+Google Toolbar and non-chrome browsers may still show the scores for the next few weeks, but enjoy it while it lasts.
 That data will soon be unavailable—if it hasn’t disappeared already.

-PageRank was pretty much the first algorithm Google used to put itself on the map.
+PageRank was the first algorithm Google used to put itself on the map.
 It incentivized users to use Google over other search engines like Lycos and Yahoo.

-PageRank helped establish that building quality backlinks is a critical part of today’s SEO strategy.
+PageRank helped establish that building quality backlinks is critical to today’s SEO strategy.
 But PageRank also had its share of controversies.
-And now that it will be gone, ranking on Google becomes an even more mystifying process.
+And now that it will be gone, ranking on Google becomes an even more mysterious process.
 No longer will you get to see how your webpage scores.

 PageRank Will Still Be Part of Google’s Algorithms

-Gary Illyes went on to explain that PageRank is only being removed from Toolbar.
+Gary Illyes explained that PageRank is only being removed from Toolbar.
 It will still be part of Google’s algorithms.

-For years, PageRank was considered one of the big Google ranking factors.
+For years, PageRank was considered one of the prominent Google ranking factors.
 And it still will be, but not for our eyes.
-Like many of the others we know (site speed, meta tags, domain history, etc.), PageRank just won’t be visible.
+Like many others we know (site speed, meta tags, domain history, etc.), PageRank won’t be visible.